Deze pagina kan hier in het Nederlands gelezen worden.

 Last but not least, as a graduate in Environmental Science I want to emphasize that I am doing this work voluntarily (with everyone, both from NiCA Foundation and HWMCO-Nederland being unpaid) and definitely not earning money through it for myself.
 I have developed ways of earning, like agri business and retail.

 The huge differences in living conditions between our rich Western society and Uganda, a country that is among the poorest in the world, are nothing but confronting.
-To hear about the enormous poverty is something completely different than to witness it with your own eyes and to even be surrounded by it every day, as we are whenever we spend a period in the country.
+To only hear or read about the enormous poverty is something completely different than to witness it with your own eyes and to even be surrounded by it every day, as we are whenever we spend a period in the country.

 With our joint foundation and of course with our deceased son and what he would have wanted in my heart, I absolutely want to contribute to the improvement of those living conditions and to providing especially many children that worthy future.